comunes/sovereign-mup/README.md

 # sovereign-mup

-A custom meteor-up docker container
+A custom meteor-up docker container with 21.co installed